This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is the difference between Lyocell and Tencel?

-In short, there's no difference.
-While Lyocell is the name of the fabric, Tencel is the brand name under which market leader Lenzing markets the cellulose fiber.
-Therefore, you'll more often encounter the name Tencel when searching for Lyocell in stores.
+In short, there is no difference.
+While Lyocell is the name of the fabric, Tencel is the brand name under which the market leader Lenzing sells the cellulose fiber.
+Therefore, you will more often encounter the name Tencel when searching for Lyocell in stores.

-Lyocell is one of the most stretchy fabrics currently available on the market.
-Not only is the material very elastic, it also doesn't stretch.
-This means that your Lyocell clothing retains its shape while still stretching smoothly.
+Lyocell is one of the most stretchy fabrics currently available.
+The material is not only highly elastic, but it also doesn't lose its shape.
+This means that your lyocell clothing retains its form while still stretching smoothly.

-Here, too, Lyocell is one of the most breathable fabrics currently available.
-This is one of the reasons why it's so suitable for sportswear.
+Here too, the same applies: Lyocell is among the most breathable fabrics currently available.
+This is one of the reasons why the fabric is so suitable for sportswear.

-No, if you wear Lyocell clothing or sleep under Lyocell bedding, you probably won't sweat, or at least you'll sweat much less.
-Lyocell/Tencel clothing also helps prevent unpleasant odors from developing.
+No, if you wear clothing made of lyocell or sleep under lyocell bedding, you probably won't sweat, or at least much less.
+Furthermore, clothing made of lyocell/Tencel prevents unpleasant odors from developing.

-Yes, Lyocell is considered a microfiber.
-The manufacturing process creates a microfiber made of cellulose that combines the positive properties mentioned above.
+Yes, lyocell is considered a microfiber.
+The manufacturing process creates a microfiber from cellulose that combines the aforementioned positive properties.

-When caring for and washing lyocell, you need to differentiate between pure lyocell/Tencel and blended fabrics.
-Blended fabrics can often be machine washed at 60 degrees Celsius and then tumble dried.
-Pure lyocell products should be washed either by hand or at 30-40 degrees Celsius on an easy-care cycle.
-You can always find out whether your lyocell products can be tumble dried and what to look out for when washing them on the garment's care label.
-When ironing, turn your lyocell garments inside out and use a low heat setting.
+When caring for and washing lyocell, you need to distinguish between pure lyocell/Tencel and blended fabrics.
+Blended fabrics can often be machine-washed at 60 degrees and then tumble-dried.
+Pure lyocell products should be washed either by hand or on a gentle cycle at 30-40 degrees.
+You can always find out whether your lyocell products can be tumble-dried and what to consider when washing them by checking the care label of the garment.

 Risk-free shopping with a 45-day money-back guarantee